Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal

 Figs. \ref{Fig3_new}(a) to (d) we show Drude/Drude-Lorentz oscillator fits to the data that characterizes the ${\bf E}_{\mathrm{THz}}\parallel {\bf B}$ response.
 Fit details are given in the Methods section.
 In the displayed spectral range, the zero field spectra are fit well by a single Drude feature and Drude-Lorentz oscillator for the 0.7 THz phonon.
 The square of the plasma frequency ($\omega_p^2 = Ne^2/ \epsilon m$) is related to the spectral weight of a spectral feature in the conductivity.
 At slightly higher frequencies there is an overdamped phonon \cite{cheng2019large,Softphonon2019} which we incorporate through a broad oscillator centered at 1.7 THz.
 Small changes in the details of these phonon fits affect none of our main results or conclusions.
 As field is increased, the new zero frequency peak emerges and excellent fits can be obtained by the inclusion of an additional sharp Drude term (of width 1/2$\pi\tau_{c}$) with imperceptible changes to the spectral weight and widths of the broader Drude and phonon terms.
 The fitting parameters as a function of field are shown in Figs. \ref{Fig3_new}(e) to (h).
 For both samples, one can see that the plasma frequencies $\omega_{pn}$ and scattering rates 1/2$\pi\tau_{n}$ of the broad Drude oscillator do not have appreciable field evolution.
 In contrast, the plasma frequencies $\omega_{pc}$ of the sharper Drude oscillator increases approximately linearly as a function of magnetic field in both samples.
 In both samples, 1/2$\pi\tau_{c}$ is approximately one fourth of 1/2$\pi\tau_{n}$.

 This field-induced effect is remarkable and its origin should be carefully considered.
 Due to the fact that it is an enhancement of only the low frequency conductivity, it should not be considered due to either a change in the normal scattering rate itself or change in carrier density, but instead the appearance of a parallel transport channel with a {\it new frequency scale}.
-That the part of the spectra associated with the zero field Drude does not change shows that the effect is not to be associated with effects like spin dependent scattering \cite{van2001temperature} that would manifest as an overall change in scattering rate.
-We should also reiterate that an advantage of our contactless THz measurements is that they avoid the artifacts associated with inhomogeneous current paths which occur in very anisotropic conductors when dc currents are applied or in systems with mobility fluctuations \cite{CdAs_mobility_fluctuation_2015,NPA18,TaP_current_jetting_2017,PHE_Na3Bi_PRX_2_2018,parish2003non}.
-That the changes to the electronic spectrum are intrinsic is also corroborated by the fact that the phonon's spectral weight [Figs. \ref{Fig4}(b)] decreases as the low frequency conductivity increases (presumably due to increased screening).
-In contrast, the appearance of an additional transport channel and a new time scale is precisely in agreement with theoretical expectations for the chiral anomaly.
-In particular, Burkov showed that with increasing magnetic field an additional Lorentzian-like peak should emerge, the width of which corresponds to the internode scattering rate \cite{burkov2018dynamical}.
-Within this picture, the broader Drude represents the normal intraband transitions inside each Weyl cone, whereas the the narrow Drude is evidence for the chiral transport channel, with its spectral weight a direct measure of the chiral population and its width the rate of chiral relaxation 1/2$\pi\tau_{c}$.
-The fact that 1/2$\pi\tau_{c}$ shows little field dependence is consistent with the predictions.
+Moreover the part of the spectra associated with the zero field Drude does not change shows that the effect is not to be associated with effects like spin dependent scattering \cite{van2001temperature} that would manifest as an overall change in scattering rate.
+We should also reiterate that an advantage of our contactless THz measurements is that they avoid the artifacts associated with inhomogeneous current paths which occur in very anisotropic conductors when dc currents are applied or in systems with mobility fluctuations \cite{narayanan2015linear,NPA18,TaP_current_jetting_2017,PHE_Na3Bi_PRX_2_2018,parish2003non}.
+That the changes to the spectrum are intrinsic is corroborated by the fact that the phonon's spectral weight [Figs. \ref{Fig4}(b)] decreases as the low frequency conductivity increases (presumably due to increased screening).